Tre Kronor (castle): The fire

 Johan Fredrik Höckert's realistic and dramatic painting from 1866 of the Castle Fire "Slottsbranden ... ", showing young King Charles XII of Sweden with his grandmother and sisters escaping ahead of his recently deceased father's body and his crown jewels coming down the stairs behind them.

-On 7 May 1697, a large fire broke out in Tre Kronor that completely demolished the majority of the castle.
+On 7 May 1697 a large fire broke out in Tre Kronor that completely demolished the majority of the castle.
 The fire was discovered by the castle's keeper, Georg Stiernhoff.
 The fire marshal, Sven Lindberg, informed the royal staff that he could not get to the fire extinguishing equipment because the fire blocked his access to it.
 The royal family and court were forced to evacuate the castle.
 The servants attempted to save as much as possible of the royal possessions.
 The fire spread quickly to all parts of the castle.
 Since the castle was made out of wood and copper, the hot copper plates set the roof on fire.
 Due to the fire most of Sweden's national library and royal archives were destroyed.

 Shortly after the fire died out, the investigation was launched into why it was not discovered earlier.
 A royal court found three possible culprits.
 Sven Lindberg - the fire marshal for the castle - and Anders Andersson and Mattias Hansson, soldiers on fire watch for the night, reporting to Sven Lindberg.
 It is revealed that Anders Andersson was running an errand for the fire marshal's wife, against fire watch regulations.
 Mattias Hansson had left his post, going into the kitchen to get some food.
 Hansson claimed that the fire marshal's wife had given permission to do so - a statement she denied.

 The royal court concluded that the fire marshal had used the soldier for his and his wife's private errands.
 It was also found that he had accepted bribes in exchange for hiring people into certain positions at the castle.
 In February 1698 the sentences were handed out.
 Sven Lindberg and Mattias Hanson were sentenced to death since they had both neglected their duty.
 Anders Andersson was sentenced to run the gauntlet.
 The death sentences were both later commuted to running the gauntlet and six years of forced labour at Carlsten fortress.
 Lindberg died while running the gauntlet.

 Rebirth

 Plans were made to rebuild a new castle on the old foundation.
 Nicodemus Tessin the Younger was the architect in charge of rebuilding.
 The new building, Stockholm Palace, was completed in 1754.
-Nicodemus died in 1728 and did not get to see it completed.
+Tessin died in 1728 and did not get to see it completed.